Evenwyne/programming-univbasics-4-introduction/README.md

 ## Introduction

-Thus far, we've been storing simple data in our variables, constant scalar values like:
+In the world of data types in Ruby, the simplest types are "Scalar" values.
+Simple constants the represent a point on a scale like:

   * `String`s
   * `Integer`s